BenAuYeung/blog-post/post.md

 We've managed to run 100+ end-to-end tests within 40 minutes in our CI system (it's all running in one virtual box, amazing!), and it's proven that CI is able to capture bugs in our day-to-day work!

 ### Stability
-CI is not the end of the test automation.
-Just like many other programmes, automation has its own difficulty.
-Since most of our automation scripts are end-to-end tests, there are lots of web UI tests in the scripts.
-As a result, we experience many intermittent issues like request timeout, page is not completely loaded, server is down etc. It will destroy the confidence of tests because you'll have no idea if it's a bug or just environmental.
-Therefore, we will need some techniques to help driver to to increase the stability of automation.
+Since most of our automation scripts are End-to-End tests and our product has a lot of user interfaces, there are lots of web UI tests in the test suite.
+As a result, we experiences many intermittent issues like request timeout, page is not completely loaded, server is down etc. These reduce the confidence of our automation tests.
+Therefore, we need some techniques to help the driver to deal with them in order to increase the tests stability.

 To handle the timeout or element not found, waiting is good solution.
 There are two types of wait, implicit wait and explicit wait.